elams18/inmem-db/README.md

 4. KEYS - DONE ( has a bug)
 5. SET - DONE
 6. TTL - DONE
-7. ZADD - WIP
+7. ZADD - WIP ( has some parameter issues )
-8. ZRANGE - WIP
+8. ZRANGE - WIP ( has a bug )

 The implementation should follow the redis command standard.
 For example, for SET, it is at: https://redis.io/commands/set